makerdao/community/governance/votes/Executive vote - September 13, 2023.md

 For voters' convenience, each proposed item is prefaced with information showing its provenance.

 - "Authorization" links to the official document(s) or governance action authorizing the proposed item's inclusion in the Executive Vote.
-This can be the Atlas, a Scope Alignment Artifact, a governance poll and/or a ratified budget proposal.
+This can be the Atlas, a Scope Alignment Artifact, a successful governance poll and/or a ratified budget proposal.
 - "Reasoning" links to the MakerDAO Forum post providing the rationale and additional context for each item.
 - "Authorizing Parties" may also be listed (with or without links).
 These may include the responsible Scope Facilitator and/or Scope Advisory Council members.